-“Figures,” said Green Lantern.
+“Figures,” said Green Arrow.
 “Some guy in power wants to lord it over the ordinary folks.
 It doesn’t matter if they wear suits or capes, dictators are the same all over, and they make this bowman angry!”

 Steel looked up from the monitor board where he had been sitting apart from the others.
 “Guys, Batman is beaming up!” he said.